MarkWarneke/markwarneke.github.io/_posts/2019-08-14-test-infrastructure-as-code.md

 ---

 Treat infrastructure as code development like as a software engineering project.
-Implementing software development practices into the development of infrastructure.
+Implement software development practices into the development of infrastructure.
 In this article we are going to look into different test practices and how to implement them in an Infrastructure as Code project.

 {: .box-note}